A couple examines wooden bowls on a table with a woman in historical costume near stone castle ruins.

 Self-guided accessFreeFreeFree

-Prices are current for 2026; please verify on the official site before you travel.
+Prices are current for 2026.
+Verify on the official website before travelling.

-• The exhibition is fully accessible, with audio guides and tactile displays for visitors with visual impairments.
+• Audio guides and tactile displays are available for visitors with visual impairments.